 The ceremony continued and the Chiefs gathered after the sacrifice and lifted some banners where they marched around the Mosque and then around the reformed circle of people.
 The whirling dervishes had been carrying on through the camel sacrifice, as had some of the chanters in the crowd so by the time I returned they were in a genuine trance.
 I’m struggling to articulate the intensity of the event.
 I can only hope that these words and pictures give even the slightest insight into this powerful event.

 Chanting, spinning, swinging, swaying.
 This continued for another 30 minutes or so until the chiefs called a temporary intermission.
 At that juncture, some people would go to the mosque and pray.
 Others would take the opportunity to replenish some the energy they had expended through chai, water, kebabs etc.

 Travel insurance for Sudan?

 Your travel insurance almost definitely won’t cover you when you travel in Sudan.
 My guys will!
-Safetywing (review here) covers you everywhere, and only $9 a week, get it even if you only switch it on and off when you visit countries that people would deem scary, it covers EVERY COUNTRY IN THE WORLD apart from North Korea and Iran, amazing!
+Safetywing (review here) covers you everywhere, and for only $9 a week, get it even if you only switch it on and off when you visit countries that people would deem scary, it covers EVERY COUNTRY IN THE WORLD apart from North Korea and Iran, amazing!
 GET A YOUR $9 PER WEEK MEMBERSHIP HERE.

 CHECK OUT THE VIDEO OF THE CAMEL SACRIFICE: